frankframework/frankframework/FRANKDOC.md

 ![eclipseIPipe](./picturesForContributors/eclipseIPipe.jpg)

 The default value is `nl.nn.adapterframework.pipes.SenderPipe` in this example.
 The autocomplete function of VSCode can add this default value for the `className` attribute.
 If it is omitted in a Frank config, then it is assumed to have the default value.
 You can thus use `<Pipe>` (without `className` attribute) as a synonym of `<SenderPipe>` because `<SenderPipe>` points to Java class [SenderPipe](./core/src/main/java/nl/nn/adapterframework/pipes/SenderPipe.java).

+**@ff.mandatory:** JavaDoc tag that applies to attribute setters and has no arguments.
+If an attribute setter has this annotation, then the attribute definition in the strict XSD gets a `use="required"` attribute.
+Frank developers will see an error in their text editor if they omit the attribute.
+The compatibility XSD is affected in the same way.
+Configurations in which the attribute is not set will not load.